carbonblack/cb-airgap-feed/README.md

 # cb-airgap-feed

+## NOTE

+This project will no longer be maintained.
+Starting with EDR version 7.5.0, the cb-airgap-feed script will be incorporated into the EDR distribution.
+It will work the same way, using the same command-line options, and will be called `/usr/share/cb/cbfeed_airgap`.

+## Description

 This tool helps customers import VMware Carbon Black EDR-provided threat intelligence feeds into EDR servers installed inside an isolated network.
 This script will export a subset of the Cb Collective Defense Cloud Threat Intelligence Feeds into a set of JSON files which can then be copied and imported